-The graduate degree programs in counseling at SNU are Master of Science in Counseling Psychology (MSCP), Master of Arts in Counseling Psychology (MACP), and Master of Arts in Marriage and Family Therapy (MAMFT).
-The MACP and MSCP degrees are designed to meet the academic requirements for the State of Oklahoma's Licensed Professional Counselor credential and the MAMFT program fulfills the academic requirements for the Oklahoma Marital and Family Therapist license.
-All programs share a common CORE of coursework and are delivered in an accelerated, modularized format.
+The graduate degree programs in counseling at SNU offer a Master of Arts in Counseling Psychology (MACP) and a Master of Science in Counseling Psychology (MSCP).
+Each Degree is a 60-hour program designed to meet the state of Oklahoma's academic licensure requirements for the Licensed Professional Counselor (LPC).
+Also included are optional elective concentrations that meet the academic licensure requirements for the Licensed Marital and Family Therapist (LMFT) and Licensed Alcohol and Drug Counselor (LADC) in the state of Oklahoma.
+All programs share a common core of coursework and are delivered in an accelerated, modularized format.